github/docs/content/codespaces/setting-up-your-project-for-codespaces/setting-up-your-repository/setting-up-a-template-repository-for-github-codespaces.md

 By setting up a template repository, you can help people get started with your framework, library, or other project in {% data variables.product.prodname_github_codespaces %}.
 Users will be able to start working with your template files immediately in a cloud-based development environment, without having to worry about cloning your repository or installing tools or other dependencies.
 With some configuration, you will be able to set users up in a codespace with important files already open for editing, and with an application already running in a preview browser tab within the {% data variables.product.prodname_vscode_shortname %} web editor.

 Anyone with read access to your template repository can create a codespace from the repository's page on {% data variables.product.product_name %}.
 You can turn any existing repository into a template, and you do not have to change any settings to allow users to create a codespace from your template repository.
-For more information on turning a repository into a template, see "[Creating a template repository](/repositories/creating-and-managing-repositories/creating-a-template-repository)."
+For more information on turning a repository into a template, see "[AUTOTITLE](/repositories/creating-and-managing-repositories/creating-a-template-repository)."

 You can provide a link in the format `https://github.com/codespaces/new?template_repository=OWNER/TEMPLATE-REPO` to take users directly to a "Create a new codespace" page for your template.